auriuki/jenkins-docker/README.md

 - [wsl](https://docs.microsoft.com/en-us/windows/wsl/about) is not fully supported (problems with paths, tools visibility/execution)
 - [dockers](https://issues.jenkins-ci.org/browse/JENKINS-50857) are not supported on windows (there are many other tickets)

-I spent too much time on solving integration between windows, wsl and docker, configuration, etc. so I decided to move Jenkins to linux using Dockers.
+I spent too much time on solving other integration problems between windows, wsl and docker, configuration, etc.
+I decided to move Jenkins to linux using Dockers and it was a good choice.

 #### Solution
-The best solution turned out to be using the Docker image with Jenkins with Docker inside as it is suggested in official Jenkins documentation, so don't event try run Jenkins on Windows without Docker!
+The best solution turned out to be using the Docker image with Jenkins with Docker inside as it is suggested in the official Jenkins documentation, so don't event try run Jenkins on Windows without Docker!
 Well you can use it without Docker, but only for a simple tasks.

-Therefore, as the solution I create this README to guide you how to setup easily working Jenkins on Windows.
+Therefore, as the final solution I create this README to guide you how to setup easily working Jenkins on Windows.

+From Jenkins documentation: *"A new jenkinsci/blueocean image is published each time a new release of Blue Ocean is published."* ([link](https://jenkins.io/doc/book/installing/#downloading-and-running-jenkins-in-docker))

 # Installation
 ## Docker on Windows